What is English Country Dancing

 Callers and Musicians at Childgrove English Country Dance Events

-The Childgrove Country Dancers have been bringing high-level callers to St Louis from the beginning - Joseph Pimentel in 2009, Joanna Reiner in 2010, Susan Kevra in 2011, Adina Gordon and Kathy Anderson in 2012, Bruce Hamilton and Gaye Fifer in 2013, Chrissy Davis-Camp in 2014, Brad Foster in 2015, and Sharon Green in 2016, Bruce Hamilton again in 2017, and Gene Murrow in 2018.
-We've also had some excellent musicians: guest artists Pamela Carson Stoll, Kendall Rogers, Jane Knoeck, Miranda Arana, Shanda MacDonald, Kathy Dagg, Patrice Pakiz, Karen Axelrod and Jonathan Jensen have joined local favorites Martha Edwards, Ben Schreiber, Lisa Gilbert, Billy Boyer, Aileen Murphy, Tim Hirzel, Justus Matthews, Tim Lilly, Kristin Graham, Roger Netherton and Alyssa Catlin to provide lively, beautiful music for dancing.
+The Childgrove Country Dancers have been bringing high-level English Country Dance callers to St Louis from the beginning - Joseph Pimentel in 2009, Joanna Reiner in 2010 (and again in 2019), Susan Kevra in 2011, Adina Gordon and Kathy Anderson in 2012, Bruce Hamilton and Gaye Fifer in 2013, Chrissy Davis-Camp in 2014, Brad Foster in 2015, and Sharon Green in 2016, Bruce Hamilton again in 2017, and Gene Murrow in 2018.
+We've also had some excellent musicians: guest artists Pamela Carson Stoll, Kendall Rogers, Jane Knoeck, Miranda Arana, Shanda MacDonald, Kathy Dagg, Patrice Pakiz, Amanda Ramey, Karen Axelrod, Jonathan Jensen and Dave Wiesler have joined local favorites Martha Edwards, Ben Schreiber, Lisa Gilbert, Billy Boyer, Aileen Murphy, Tim Hirzel, Justus Matthews, Tim Lilly, Kristin Graham, Roger Netherton and Alyssa Catlin to provide lively, beautiful music for dancing.

-- Third Fridays - regular dance - Dancing to live music from 7:00-9:30pm.
+- Second and Fourth Fridays - regular dance - Dancing to live music from 7:00-9:30pm.
 The regular dance generally starts out with simpler dances early in the evening, progressing to dances with more difficulty later on, depending on the experience level of the crowd. $10.

 - English Country Dance Balls - once or twice a year - workshop at 7:00pm, dancing to live music from 7:30-10pm.